rscopes/react-scopes/readme.md

 		},

 		// withStateMap hoc any Store to add values & refs to theirs state
+		// this allow Store to be easily reused
 		@withStateMap({
                             // refs can targets any store value in the scope
                             // when starting with "!" the store will not apply until the targeted value is !== undefined